kiyounghan/pbmc2700/README.md

 Cytotoxic T cells simultaneously share a core T-cell lineage with CD4+ T cells, with both expressing identical baseline T-cell markers including CD3D, CD3E, and CD3G.
 When `FindTransferAnchors()` projects query cells into reference PCA space, these shared T-cell signals can dominate other markers.
 As a result, cells sitting at the boundary between these clusters split their prediction probabilities across candidate reference labels— allocating weights among Cytotoxic T cells, CD4+ T cells, and NK cells.
 This probability dispersing directly lowers the maximum prediction score (prediction.score.max).

 Inspecting the prediction score distribution confirms this cross-lineage probability splitting.
-At high confidence (score $> 0.90$), all 102 cells are cleanly classified as Cytotoxic T cells, whereas 2,263 cells with scores $< 0.10$ are labeled as non-cytotoxic.
-However, within the intermediate transition zone ($0.10 < \text{score} < 0.90$, $n = 273$), cell assignments split across 129 CD4+ T cells (or their naive, memory, and activated subsets), 121 Cytotoxic T cells, 22 NK cells, and 1 B cell.
-Notably, CD4+ T-cell subsets form a continuous functional spectrum rather than distinct clusters.
-This labeling ambiguity between Cytotoxic T cells and NK cells likely stems from their shared cytotoxic effector machinery, as both lineages express identical marker genes such as NKG7, GZMB (Granzyme B), PRF1 (Perforin), and GNLY (Granulysin).
+At high confidence (score > 0.90), all 102 cells are cleanly classified as `Cytotoxic T cells`, whereas 2,263 cells with scores < 0.10 are labeled as non-cytotoxic.
+However, within the intermediate transition zone (0.10 < score < 0.90, n = 273), cell assignments split across 129 `CD4+ T cells` (or their naive, memory, and activated subsets), 121 `Cytotoxic T cells`, 22 `NK cells`, and 1 `B cell`.
+Notably, `CD4+ T-cell` subsets form a continuous functional spectrum rather than distinct clusters.
+This labeling ambiguity between `Cytotoxic T cells` and `NK cells` likely stems from their shared cytotoxic effector machinery, as both lineages express identical marker genes such as `NKG7`, `GZMB` (Granzyme B), `PRF1` (Perforin), and `GNLY` (Granulysin).

 ![mid_cells_by_Cyto](./results/mid_cells_by_Cyto.png)

-### 4. Predicted CellType by Seurat & Cytotoxic T cells Prediction Score Max Location
+### 4. Predicted `CellType` by Seurat & `Cytotoxic T cells` Prediction Score Max Location
 The cells are predicted to be one of nine types.
 They are labeled and plotted.

 ![seurat_predicted_labels](./results/seurat_predicted_labels.png)